-2018 20 017 (Restated)
+2019 2018

 Finance cost

-Bank loans \$ 942 \$ 870
+Bank loans \$ 453 \$ 942

-Other loans 1,181 2,437
+Other loans 486 1,181

-Related party loans 122 147
+Related party loans 87 122

-Finance charges payable under finance leases and hire purchase
+Finance charges payable under leases and hire purchase contracts 782 1

-contracts 1 1

-Amortization of borrowing costs 44 147
+Amortization of borrowing costs 29 44

-Other finance charges 17 14
+Other finance charges 13 17

-Total finance costs (on a historical cost basis) \$ 2,307 3,616
+Total finance costs (on a historical cost basis) 1,850 2,307

 Finance income

-Bank interest receivable 11 27
+Bank interest receivable 8 11

+Amortization of transaction discounts 181 -

-Related party interest receivable 5
+Related party interest receivable 8 5

-Third party interest receivable 130 114
+Third party interest receivable 4 130

-Total finance income (on a historical cost basis) \$ 146 \$ 141
+Total finance income (on a historical cost basis) \$ 201 \$ 146

 Other interest

-Other interest 1 10
+Other interest 56 1

-Total other interest \$ 1 \$ 10

 Certain loans contain provisions for the imposition of "penalty interest" on the event of a default in the loan instrument.
 Such "penalty interest" may be disputed by the borrower based on the facts and circumstances concerning any so called "default".
-During the year ended December 31, 2018, \$132,000 (2017 -\$482,000) in penalty interest was recognized in Other loans.
-The penalty interest recognized in 2018 and 2017 was paid in full, when the loan was repaid during the year ended December 31, 2018.
+During the year ended December 31, 2018, \$132,000 in penalty interest was recognized in Other loans.
+The penalty interest recognized was paid in full, when the loan was repaid during the year ended December 31, 2018.

-INCOME TAXES AND DEFERRED TAX LIABILITY 8.
+8. INCOME TAXES AND DEFERRED TAX LIABILITY